Wallace & Gromit: The Curse Of The Were-Rabbit

 - Nick Park and Steve Box

-- Nick Park, Claire Jennings, Peter Lord, Carla Shelley and David Sproxton
+- Nick Park, Claire Jennings, Peter Lord, Carla Shelley, David Sproxton, Cecil Kramer and Michael Rose

 There is a Giant Vegetable Competition coming to local Tottington Hall and everyone in town, including Wallace and Gromit, are growing their crops for the contest.
 The duo are also making some money with their humane pest control service 'Anti-Pesto' by stopping the local rabbits from eating the veg.